TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 ## Other Stuff I Considered

 Being that WordPress gave you so many tools to help create and optimize your content, I had some concerns about leaving.
 There's essentially a plugin that you can use to do virtually anything

 ### Images

+Did I ever

 ### SEO

-Search Engine Optimization (SEO) was
+Search Engine Optimization (SEO) is one of the main reasons people use WordPress because there are numerous plugins that will handle all of the heavy lifting for you.
+How was I going to handle this without the help of a WordPress plugin?

+Turns out there are many resources in the Nuxt community to help generate the necessary meta tags dynamically.

 ### Security